- Colorectal cancer treatment

 - Panitumumab alone

-Recurrent colon cancer
+Treating recurrent colon cancer

 If the cancer comes back locally, surgery (often followed by chemo) can sometimes help you live longer and may even cure you.
 If the cancer can’t be removed surgically, chemo may be tried first.
 If it shrinks the tumor enough, surgery may be an option.
 This would again be followed by more chemo.

-If the cancer has spread too much to be treated surgically, chemo and/or targeted therapies may be used.
+If the cancer has spread too much to be treated with surgery, chemo and/or targeted therapies may be used.
 Possible regimens are the same as for stage IV disease.
-The options depend on which, if any, drugs you received before the cancer came back and how long ago you received them, as well as on your health.
-Surgery may still be needed at some point to relieve or prevent blockage of the colon and to prevent other local complications.
-Radiation therapy may be an option to relieve symptoms in some cases as well.
+Your options depend on which, if any, drugs you received before the cancer came back and how long ago you received them, as well as on your health.
+You may still need surgery at some point to relieve or prevent blockage of the colon or other local complications.
+Radiation therapy may be an option to relieve symptoms as well.

-Last Medical Review: 05/24/2012
+Last Medical Review: 10/15/2015

-Last Revised: 01/17/2013
+Last Revised: 01/20/2016